-The patent-pending CFD module utilizes a new and easy-to-learn visual "drag and drop" language for describing any possible loopfield configuration including direct and reverse return ground heat exchangers, supply and return runouts, manifolds, vaults, the fittings that connect everything together and circulation pumps.
+The CFD module also provides a high-degree of manual piping system customization for both PSB-derived projects as well as for systems that a designer might choose to build from scratch from within the CFD module.
+To offer such control, the CFD module utilizes a visual "drag and drop" language for describing any possible loopfield configuration including direct and reverse return ground heat exchangers, supply and return runouts, manifolds, vaults, the fittings that connect everything together and circulation pumps.
 The user has the ability to define each and every part of the entire design down to the smallest detail if he or she so desires.
 Doing so of course could take some time.
-This is why the CFD module also includes a suite of intelligent algorithms that optimize piping design automatically and nearly instantly (fittings in the 2014 version require manual selection).
+This is why the CFD module also includes a suite of intelligent wizards and algorithms that optimize piping design automatically and nearly instantly (fittings in the 2016 version require manual selection although with the Piping System Builder, balancing valves can be added automatically).

-These algorithms efficiently calculate for example the proper supply and return header piping reductions to ensure that user defined purging flow rates are maintained throughout any piping design.
+These algorithms efficiently calculate for example the proper supply and return header piping reductions to ensure that user defined purging flow rates are maintained throughout any piping design while minimizing head loss.
 They also make it very easy to have a flow-balanced system.
 After the CFD module has auto-sized the system (excluding the fittings), the user can look at a variety of fluid dynamics characteristics for each and every part of the design.
 These characteristics include pipe length, pipe size, flow rate, velocity, fluid volume, Reynolds number and pressure drop among others.
 If the user needs to make a minor or major modification to the auto-calculated system (such as manually changing the diameter of a particular pipe section) he or she is able to do so easily and then view the impact of the change on the overall system.
 Below are two more representative examples of how the CFD module can be used: